 The ideal anti-inflammatory drug, therefore, should be “COX-2-specific”, “COX-2-selective”, or “COX-1-sparing”.
-That is, they should only select and block COX-2 so that prostaglandins that are associated with pain and inflammation are not produced; yet at the same time COX-1 is spared so that production of the prostaglandins that help protect the stomach, kidneys, and blood vessels is not disrupted.
+That is, they should only select and block COX-2 and not COX-1.
+Then the drug can effectively block pain and inflammation, but will not cause damage to the the stomach, kidneys, and blood vessels.

 Here are some common NSAIDs that are used to treat canine osteoarthritis:

 |Generic Name||Brand Name||Mechanism||Dosing||Possible Side Effects|